1920 Major League Baseball season

-The 1920 Major League Baseball season was contested from April 14 to October 12, 1920.
-The Brooklyn Robins and Cleveland Indians were the regular season champions of the National League and American League, respectively.
-The Indians then defeated the Robins in the World Series, five games to two.
+The 1920 major league baseball season began on April 14, 1920.
+The regular season ended on October 3, with the Brooklyn Robins and Cleveland Indians as the regular season champions of the National League and American League, respectively.
+The postseason began with Game 1 of the 17th World Series on October 5 and ended with Game 7 on October 12.
+The Indians defeated the Robins, five games to two, capturing their first championship in franchise history.
+Going into the season, the defending World Series champions were the Cincinnati Reds from the 1919 season.

 This was the final season to be presided over by the three-person National Baseball Commission, which ran the major and minor leagues—composed of the American League President, National League President, and one team owner as president.
 In the wake of the Black Sox scandal, the credibility of baseball had been tarnished with the public and fans and the owners of the teams clamored for credibility to be restored.
 The owners felt that creating one position with near-unlimited authority was the answer.
 After the season, the commission was replaced with the newly created office of Commissioner of Baseball.